wg-easy/wg-easy/README.md

 The Web UI will now be available on `http://0.0.0.0:51821`.

+The Prometheus metrics will now be available on `http://0.0.0.0:51821/metrics`.
+Grafana dashboard [21733](https://grafana.com/grafana/dashboards/21733-wireguard/)

 > 💡 Your configuration files will be saved in `~/.wg-easy`

 WireGuard Easy can be launched with Docker Compose as well - just download